our-ark/.github/docs/world-model.md

 Humans and agents occupy different evolutionary niches.

+Humans evolved as embodied intelligence.

+Agents emerge as persistent cognitive intelligence.

-Humans evolved to operate in the physical world.
+Humans are grounded in the physical world.

-Agents evolved to operate in the cognitive world.
+Agents operate natively in the cognitive world.

 Neither is complete alone.

+Humans without agents are limited by memory, attention, and time.

+Agents without humans lack embodied judgment, values, responsibility, and real-world grounding.

 Each extends the capabilities of the other.